vertigis/vertigis-web-samples/README.md

 ### Running the Samples Viewer Locally

+You will [yarn](https://yarnpkg.com/) installed to run the samples viewer.
+The easiest way to install and update yarn is to run `npm install -g yarn`.

-To run the samples viewer locally, first build all of the sample projects by running `yarn build:samples` in the root of this project, followed by running `yarn start` to start the viewer.
+To run the samples viewer, first build all of the sample projects by running `yarn build:samples` in the root of this project, followed by running `yarn start` to start the viewer.

 ## Documentation